 \section{Background}

-\subsection{Multi-vector retrieval}
+\subsection{Multi-Vector Retrieval}

-Multi-vector models represent both the query $\mathcal{X}$ and the $m$ corpus documents $\{\mathcal{C}_j\}_{j=1}^m$ as sets of vectors by generating a $d$-dimensional contextualized embedding for each query and document token.
+Multi-vector models represent both the query $\mathcal{X}$ and $m$ corpus documents $\{\mathcal{C}_j\}_{j=1}^m$ as sets of vectors by generating a $d$-dimensional contextualized embedding for each query and document token.
 Denote the query encoder and the document encoder of a multi-vector model by $Q$ and $D$, respectively.
-Further, denote the multi-vector representation of a query by $X = Q(\mathcal{X}) \subset \mathbb{R}^d$ , and the multi-vector representations of the documents by $C_j = D(\mathcal{C}_j) \subset \mathbb{R}^d$ for each $j = 1, \dots, m$.
-ColBERTv2 and most other multi-vector models truncate the query or augment it by padding it with \texttt{[MASK]} tokens so that all encoded queries have the same number of embeddings, whereas the encoded documents have a variable number of embeddings.
+Further, denote the multi-vector representation of a query by $X = Q(\mathcal{X}) \subset \mathbb{R}^d$, and the multi-vector representations of the documents by $C_j = D(\mathcal{C}_j) \subset \mathbb{R}^d$ for each $j = 1, \dots, m$.
+ColBERTv2 and most other multi-vector models truncate the query or pad it with \texttt{[MASK]} tokens so that all encoded queries have the same number of embeddings, whereas document representations have a variable number of embeddings.